michael-kamel/ternion/README.md

 # ternion
-A socket.io framework that does the job for you.
+A plugable socket.io framework that does the job for you.

+This project is still under development.